By Jean Tong, Nutritionist, Halley Medical Aesthetics

 3. Seaweed soup

-A dish that has been served in Korea over thousand of years.
-Seaweeds-derived active compounds have been shown to exhibit various functional properties such as anti-oxidant, anti-wrinkling and whitening.
-Sulphated polysaccharides, peptides, carotenoids, fatty acids, and phytohormones found in seaweeds aid in anti-ageing by having anti-oxidant properties, while mycosporine-like amino acids, flavonoids in seaweeds have an anti-photoageing property.
+A dish that has been served in Korea over thousands of years.
+Seaweeds-derived active compounds have been shown to exhibit various functional properties such as anti-oxidant, anti-wrinkling, and whitening.
+Sulphated polysaccharides, peptides, carotenoids, fatty acids, and phytohormones found in seaweeds aid in anti-ageing by having anti-oxidant properties, while mycosporine-like amino acids, flavonoids in seaweeds have an anti-photo ageing property.